Rodgers-PAC-Lab/ABR2025/scripts/README.md

 ### Downloading the data

 First, download the data that we collected using the ABR measuring system.
-The data can be downloaded from Zenodo at this link (TODO: add link)
+The data can be downloaded from Zenodo at this link: https://doi.org/10.5281/zenodo.17933111

 Uncompress the downloaded file.
 On Linux you can do this using `tar xvzf ABR2025_data.tar.gz`.
 On other operating systems, try 7-zip.